by Chris Wayan, 2003

 Mars Reborn: homepage -- Index: Martian place names -- Planetocopia: more world-models

-Arctica is the logical name for the northern polar continent.
-About the size of Elysium (a bit larger than Greenland) it's entirely iced-over, except the end of Boone's Neck, the tongue almost touching the Nilo Coast of Araby.
-There's also open tundra on Lomonosov, the large crater-island on the lower right.
-Lomonosov could be considered part of Arctica, since an ice shelf links it firmly to the mainland each winter, and can even last through some cool summers.
+Arctica is the inevitable name for the northern polar continent.
+About the size of Elysium (a bit larger than Greenland) it's entirely iced-over, except the end of Boone's Neck, the tongue almost touching the Nilo Coast of Araby (right).
+There's also open tundra on Lomonosov Island (big crater-island to lower right of the mainland).
+Lomonosov could be considered part of Arctica, since each winter an ice shelf links it firmly to the mainland, this can even last through some cool summers.

-The wedge-shaped ice shelf cutting into Arctica at the bottom is Chasma Boreale, though the name's deceptive.
+The wedge-shaped frozen sound cutting into Arctica at the bottom is Chasma Boreale, though the name's deceptive.
 This isn't a classic Martian chasm of redrock cliffs, but a broad sound, frozen over, with rounded humping glacial walls.
-It narrows but gouges into the icecap nearly to the North Pole--and the occasional cracks and holes in the ice shelf mean that life gets within a couple of hundred kilometers of the Pole.
-The biggest dead zone is the lobe of the icefield reaching toward Tharsis.
-While it may look like Antarctica, remember the scale: this ice patch is only a few hundred miles across.
+It narrows but gouges into the icecap nearly to the North Pole--and the occasional cracks and holes in the floating ice mean that life gets within a couple of hundred kilometers of the Pole!
+The biggest dead zone is the lobe of the icefield reaching toward Tharsis, on the left.
+While Arctica may look like our Antarctica, remember the scale: this ice dome is only a few hundred miles across.
 Arctica is small.

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books